 The following prizes are awarded annually by the Asian Studies Program.
 The Barbara Yen Sun Prize is the only one for which students may apply; the others are awarded by faculty selection.
 More details on the eligibility criteria, selection process, and terms of each award may be obtained from the Chair of Asian Studies.

-Asian studies majors and minors who wish to be considered for the Sun Award have two opportunities to apply: the 1st round due date is the Monday after the Thanksgiving break and, if there is no award, the 2nd round due date is the first Monday of the spring semester.
+Students have two opportunities to apply for the Sun Prize.
+The first round due date is the Monday after Thanksgiving break.
+If there is no award in the first round, the second round due date is the first Monday of the spring semester.

 Chinese Language Award

-The Indira V. Peterson Award in South Asian Studies, established in 2007 by Indira Viswanathan Peterson, David B. Truman Professor of Asian Studies at Mount Holyoke College, is given to a senior Asian Studies major or minor who has demonstrated sustained and distinguished achievement in South Asian Studies.
+The Indira V. Peterson Award in South Asian Studies, established in 2007 by Indira Viswanathan Peterson, David B. Truman Professor of Asian Studies at Mount Holyoke College, is given to a student who has demonstrated sustained and distinguished achievement in South Asian Studies.